survivejs/webpack-book/manuscript/developing/01_getting_started.md

 ## Adding a Build Shortcut

-Given executing `node_modules/.bin/webpack` is verbose, you should do something about it. npm and *package.json* double as a task runner through configuration.
-Adjust it as follows:
+Given executing `node_modules/.bin/webpack` is verbose, you should do something about it.
+This is where npm and *package.json* can be used for running tasks.
+Adjust the file as follows:

 **package.json**